-From, Dunnet, D. and A. W. Siddans, 1971.
-Non-random sedimentary fabrics and their modification by strain.
-Tectonophysics, 12 (4) p.
-307–325.

-The above image is a thin section of a polymict grit (grits are hard, coarse-grained sedimentary rocks).
-Note how there are many elliptical clasts in the sample, but unlike the oncolites in the Fry method exercise, these ellipses are oriented at a variety of angles.
-It’s pretty likely that there is strain in this image, but how much?
+The above image is a strained conglomerate (coarse-grained sedimentary rocks).
+Note how there are many elliptical clasts in the sample.
+It is likely there is strain in this image, but how much?
 How are you going to make sense of this?

 Use the Rf/ method to determine the original ellipticity and strain in this sample.
-(Directions for the method are in the spreadsheet, in Marshak & Mitra (p.
-353), and in Twiss & Moores (p.
-449) ) (20 pts.)
+Directions for the method are in the spreadsheet and in Twiss & Moores on p.
+449. (20 pts.)

 Draw a diagram showing what the sample might have looked like before the current cycle of deformation began.
 (15 pts.)